 Warhammer 40,000 has always been Space Fantasy, and as such one must have Space Elves to go with the Space Orks

 and Space Dwarves.
 As befitting the role of Space Elf, the Aeldari (previously Eldar, although I suppose that wasn’t as easy to copyright) are characteristically lithe, dangerous, and arrogant.
 That arrogance reached a peak when the Aeldari descended into a nightmare of debauchery and hedonism that destroyed most of their race and spawned the Chaos God Slaanesh.
 See kids?
 Don’t do drugs.
-You might just birth the God of Excess and condemn to damnation.
+You might just birth the God of Excess and condemn your race to damnation.
 On the table Aeldari are fast, lethal, and full of so many tricks that an unfamiliar player may simply shrug and chalk it all up to the “elf bullshit” that is also characteristic of any pointy-eared fantasy race.
 The new book is very good and Aeldari players should be excited.

 In the 40k lore the three most prevalent varieties (or as Slaanesh sees them, flavors) are the Asuryani (Craftworlds Aeldari), the Drukhari (formerly Dark Eldar aka the Bad Elves), and Harlequins.
 Drukhari have been around for quite some time and have consistently had a very effective set of options, and with the new book the Craftworlds and Harlequins catch up.
 Both feature fate-altering means of modifying dice rolls.
 Craftwards Aeldari have access to Strands of Fate, which is a dice replacement mechanic that allows you to treat certain D6 rolls as unmodified sixes.
 Harlequins get Luck of the Laughing God, which is a set of round-based re-rolls that includes a gambling mechanic if players want to get more.